rishirajbansal/Database-Performance-Monitor/README.md

 - All results are produced in structured report in interactive format.

-- All configurations are managed at `.conf` file.

 - Database connection parameters are inherited from InfraSetup component and no need to maintain them separately.

 - Report is displayed directly in the local terminal

-## Prerequisites

-1. Infra Stack already deployed and running
-2. RDS Host Instances are running
-3. AWS profile is already set in AWS CLI (aws configure) locally based on the environment (dev, beta, externalQA, uat, staging, prod)
-4. jq is installed

 ## Usage